 This port city on the south coast of Sweden is the country’s third largest.
 With strong ties to neighboring Denmark, this largely gentrified city is one of the most multicultural in Scandinavia.
-Sporting impressive architecture spanning several centuries, Malmo's parks, old buildings and harbor front make it a place of serene and beautiful landscapes.
-Malmo's fairytale looks are even more evident outside the inner city, with medieval castles dotting the woodlands outside of town.
+Sporting impressive architecture spanning several centuries, Malmo's parks, old buildings, and harbor front make it a place of serene and beautiful landscapes.
+Malmo Airport

 One of Malmo's most striking features is one it shares with Copenhagen.
 The two cities are linked by the eight-kilometer Orestrund Bridge, and many of Malmo's residents make the trip daily for work.
-Malmo's main point of convergence is the Big Square – Stororget- bounded by two smaller squares and pedestrian shopping areas.
-It's here that many of the city's best restaurants and bars are located, with the beautiful Slottsparken park not far away.
+Malmo's main point of convergence is the Big Square – Stororget.
+It's here that many of the city's best restaurants and bars are located, with the beautiful Slottsparken Park not far away.

 a compelling landmark.
 Built in 1437, the castle was once a residence for Danish royalty and is now a museum.
 Beach bunnies can head to Ribersborgs Stranden Beach - popular both in summer and winter.
 In winter, locals take part in ice swimming, an activity best coupled with a trip to the kallbadhus – a sauna located at the east end of the beach.
 Golf is also a popular pastime in Malmo, owing to the city's flat terrain and clear weather.

 Find the most suitable accommodation for you by clicking on our interactive map and exploring Malmo for hotels and must-see destinations.